Most guys who want to learn some strong, masculine and effective body language tips are really trying to answer this question:

 You probably know the type of guy I mean.
 You might have seen him in a coffee shop, around the office, at a party or bar, or even passed him walking down the street.

-Just looking at him gives you the impression that he’s a man in charge – despite the fact that you actually have no idea who he is or what he does.
+Just looking at him gives you the impression that he’s a man in command – despite the fact that you actually have no idea who he is or what he does.

 How does he so clearly project that kind of confidence?
 And more importantly, how can you?